Hyper-Accel/docs/docs/hyperdex_toolchain.md

 # HyperDex Toolchain

-The HyperDex Toolchain is a Python SDK designed to fully optimize AI workloads on an LPU (Linear Processing Unit).
+The HyperDex Toolchain is a software stack that makes it easy for users to run AI workloads on an LPU and ensures they are fully optimized for maximum performance.

-It is a one integrated package consisted of two components, hyperdex.tools and hyperdex.transformers. which is a compiler and runtime package. allowing developers to efficiently run LLM on LPU hardware.
+It is a single integrated package consisting of two components: **hyperdex.tools** and **hyperdex.transformers**, which serve as the compiler and runtime package, respectively, allowing developers to efficiently run LLMs on LPU hardware.

-hyperdex.tools is a Python based compiler interface which supports to run HuggingFace Transfromers models. hyperdex.transformers provides runtime enviroment to run LLM models by providing interface for HuggingFace Transformers.
+- **hyperdex.tools** is a Python-based compiler interface that supports running HuggingFace Transformers models.
+- **hyperdex.transformers** provides a runtime environment for running LLM models and offers an interface for HuggingFace Transformers.

+The HyperDex Toolchain also includes device drivers, runtime, and compiler, and automates all processes necessary to initialize, compile, and run models on the LPU.

 ---